torch/nn/doc/convolution.md

 add proper padding in images.

-If the input image is a 3D tensor `nInputPlane x height x width`, the output image size will be `nOutputPlane x nInputPlane x oheight x owidth` where
+If the input image is a 3D tensor `nInputPlane x height x width`, the output image size will be a 3D tensor `(nOutputPlane x nInputPlane) x oheight x owidth` where
 ```lua
 owidth  = floor((width  + 2*padW - kW) / dW + 1)
 oheight = floor((height + 2*padH - kH) / dH + 1)